Biofuels for Air Travel

 During the last decade, various studies and reports have investigated the potential for use of biofuels in aviation.
 More recently, EC-funded R&D projects have been initiated to map a way forward for the introduction of sustainable biofuels to help reduce dependence on fossil fuels in air transport and reduce GHG emissions by the air industry.

 In August 2012, IEA Bioenergy Task 40 published the report The Potential Role of Biofuels in Commercial Air Transport - BioJetFuel, which provides a good overview of the current situation and issues affecting the development of biofuels for use in aviation.
+See also The Long Haul to Alternative Aviation Fuels a presentation by Dr. Charles Cameron, Head of Technology, Downstream BP Refining & Marketing made in June 2012.

 The EC, in coordination with Airbus, leading European airlines (Lufthansa, Air France/KLM, & British Airways) and key European biofuel producers (Neste Oil, Biomass Technology Group and UOP), launched an initiative to speed up the commercialisation of aviation biofuels in Europe.